MicrosoftDocs/power-automate-docs/articles/desktop-flows/designer-workspace.md

 ![Screenshot of the Run subflow action.](./media/setting-subflows/run-subflow-action.png)

+In addition, this action also supports dynamic expressions via the respective toggle parameter, so that you can use variables instead and dynamically invoke the corresponding subflow at runtime.

 Subflows are shown in tabs, directly over the main workspace.
 To add a new subflow, select the subflows tab, select **+**, and enter the subflow name.

 ![Screenshot of the populated Run subflow action.](./media/setting-subflows/add-new-subflow.png)